jacomyma/mapping-controversies/_pages/tuto-2-5.md

 	* **visualization**,
 	* **annotation**,
 	* and **writing the protocol**.
-* Contribute to a **personal project**, at least as a test.
+* Contribute to your **own group project**, at least as a test.

 # Task

-It is now time to do that same thing on your own data set.
+It is now time to go through the whole process you have just learned, but on your own data set and for your own project.

 1. Choose a Wikipedia **category**
 1. Source a list of its Wikipedia **articles**